 States Requiring a Showing of Good Cause

-Seven states.
-California, Delaware, Hawaii, Maryland, Massachusetts, New Jersey, and New York require CCW permit applicants to demonstrate good cause or a justifiable need to carry a concealed weapon.
+Seven states require CCW permit applicants to demonstrate good cause or a justifiable need to carry a concealed weapon.
 In California, for example, good cause exists to issue a CCW permit when there is a clear and present danger to the applicant or the applicant’s spouse, family, or employees.
 Generally, a credible threat to the applicant’s safety that cannot be alleviated through other legal channels constitutes good cause when applying for a CCW permit.
 Maryland requires an applicant to demonstrate “a good and substantial reason to wear, carry, or transport a handgun, such as a finding that the permit is necessary as a reasonable precaution against apprehended danger.”
 New York requires an applicant to demonstrate “proper cause,” and New Jersey allows a court to issue a permit only if it is satisfied that the applicant “has a justifiable need to carry a handgun.”

 Other states further delineate the circumstances that constitute good cause or justifiable need: Massachusetts requires the applicant to show a “good reason” to fear injury to his or her person or property, or any other proper reason for carrying a concealed firearm.
 Delaware issues concealed weapons licenses only “for personal protection or the protection of the person’s property.”
 Hawaii grants licenses to carry concealed weapons “[i]n an exceptional case, when an applicant shows reason to fear injury to the applicant’s person or property.”
-Connecticut is the only “may issue” state that does not require the applicant to demonstrate a reason for a permit.
+Connecticut and Washington DC are the only “may issue” states that do not require the applicant to demonstrate a reason for a permit.

-States that Require a Showing of Good Cause for Issuance of a Concealed Weapons Permit
+States that Require a Showing of Good Cause for Issuance of a Concealed Weapons Permit:78

 States Requiring Applicants to be of Good Character or a Suitable Person, or Allowing for Denial When There is Reason to Believe a Person is Dangerous